josepcrespo/the-agile-monkeys-api-test/README.md

 $ git clone https://github.com/josepcrespo/the-agile-monkeys-api-test.git
 ```

+Make sure Docker is running on your machine.
 Enter into the project root directory and execute the following command for downloading the necessary _Docker images_ and, building the _Docker containers_:

 ```bash
 $ docker-compose build --no-cache --force-rm